 Karukoski’s previous Finnish works in the past few years, Tom of Finland (2017), the tale of the famous Finnish gay artist, and Heart of a Lion (2013), a neo-Nazi family drama, have attracted international attention as well for what they essentially are: brilliant, warm-hearted films that portray human relations honestly.

 Karukoski is a master of balancing sensitivity and toughness with vivid, warm scenes.
-After improving the original script of Tolkien he does exactly that but now with a Hollywood budget and actors.
-(Karukoski initially refused to direct the film but after given free hands by the production company Fox Searchlight, he decided to go for it.)
+After improving the original script of Tolkien, he does exactly that but now with a Hollywood budget and actors.
+(Karukoski initially refused to direct the film, but after being given free hands by the production company Fox Searchlight, he decided to go for it.)

 British actor Nicholas Hoult plays J.R.R.
 Tolkien.
 I remember Hoult from his child actor days in About a Boy (2002) and in his later years I have seen him as the Beast in X-Men: Apocalypse (2016).